 The mission of the Square Foot Gardening Foundation is to help end world hunger.

-With resource constraints, civil unrest, and natural disasters the job of feeding the world’s growing population is extremely challenging.
-This challenge is exacerbated by rapid population growth, which the United Nations estimates will increase from 7.2 billion at the end of 2017 to nearly 12 billion by the year 2100.
+The uncertainty of resource constraints, civil unrest, and natural disasters makes the job of feeding the world’s growing population extremely challenging.
+This is exacerbated by rapid population growth, which the United Nations estimates will increase 7.7 billion in 2021 to nearly 11 billion by the year 2100.

 Making nutritious food available both internationally and in low-income communities in the U.S. is a vexing problem but one the Foundation believes it can help address.